-- The Simple Secrets to Picking Speaker Wire
+- The Simple Secrets to Picking the Best Speaker Wire

-- What Difference Does Good Speaker Wire Make?
+- What Difference Does a Good Speaker Wire Make?

 - The Electrical Qualities of Speaker Wire

-- TIP: We recommend at least 12 gauge or higher speaker wire for all Fluance speakers.
+- TIP: We recommend 12-18 gauge or better speaker wire for all Fluance speakers.

 - Connecting Speaker Wire